logicuniverse/manifesto/README.md

 - **Perspective Symmetry:** Inherently, **Provide (+Z)** and **Inject (-Z)** are the same physical phenomenon viewed from opposite sides of the Execution Plane.
 What the parent LU "Provides" (+Z) is experienced by the child LU as an "Injection" (-Z).
 - **Inject (-Z):** From the host's perspective, the Z-Axis is a **Sink**, allowing external essence to pierce through its coordinates and substitute or fulfill its topology.
 - **Provide (+Z):** From the logic essence's perspective, the Z-Axis is a **Source**, allowing it to project its sovereignty (either internally from a Sub-LU or externally from a Service) to fulfill an Abstract LUT.
-- **Coordinate Transformation:** Coupling logic is reframed as a transformation of the Z-coordinate.
+- **Coordinate Transformation:** Logical coupling is reframed as a transformation of the Z-coordinate.
 By substituting the Z-Axis source, the observer changes the "What" (Essence) while maintaining the absolute structural and temporal determinacy of the "How/When" (X/Y).

 **The Sovereignty of Logic**